ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/customising-design/index.md

 ### @mixin ag-color-property

-The `ag-color-property` mixin takes 3 arguments: a CSS property name, a parameter name, and an optional boolean indicating whether the rule should be marked as `!important`.
-Like `ag-param` it can be used to reference the value of a parameter, but it additionally adds support for CSS variables.
+The `ag-color-property` mixin takes 3 arguments: a CSS property name, a variable name, and an optional boolean indicating whether the rule should be marked as `!important`.
+Like `ag-param` it can be used to reference the value of a variable, but it additionally adds support for CSS variables.

 ```css